-Yes No \mathbf{X} N/A
+X 7 NT. v TAT / A Yes No $\mathbf{A}$ N/A

-Description: To date, Burns District has not provided Vale District that district's solitude finding in context of the 2,325 acres of the unit located within its District.
-Thus, herein, findings regarding outstanding opportunities for solitude are limited to those public lands of the unit within Vale District.
-That said, the late 1970's the BLM finding for the entire unit was that the unit did not have outstanding opportunities for solitude; factors affecting that conclusion have not substantially changed since that time.
+Description: The late 1970's BLM finding for the entire unit was that the unit did not have outstanding opportunities for solitude; factors affecting that conclusion have not substantially changed since that time.

-The Vale District portion of the unit lacks sufficient vegetation types and/or density to - alone --support outstanding opportunities for solitude.
-The same area possesses limited topographic screening provided by the expanse of ravines and gullies.
+The inventory unit lacks sufficient vegetation types and/or density to - alone --support outstanding opportunities for solitude.
+The unit possesses limited topographic screening provided by the expanse of ravines and gullies.
 Willow Butte does not provide much screening because of its relatively low relief profile and its location proximate to the unit's southeast boundaries with only fairly flat sagebrush-covered terrain around much of it.
 However (and although not a qualifying factor for consideration with this WC inventory maintenance), this perception is partially negated by the expanded viewshed east of the Butte -- associated with the adjacent Willow Creek WSA.
-The unit is generally an acute-shaped triangle (with inclusion of Burns District's portion of the unit), with the width across its southern approximate third being about 5.5 miles 3.25 miles within Vale District).
+The unit is generally an acute-shaped triangle with the east-west width across its southern approximate third being about 5 to 6 miles.
 The narrower width of the unit's northernmost sector - relative to its substantially nearly flat terrain and vegetation type (sagebrush) - is not sufficient to support outstanding opportunities for solitude.
-Even when accounting for the presently increased size of this unit (versus the size of the 3-199A unit -- 12,360 acres - studied in the late 1970's) - and while discounting the unit's narrower northern approximate third - the unit has some topographic screening to accommodate a sense of being alone, yet the overall topographic settings and the narrow character of the northern approximate third of the unit and of the unit's southeast area within Vale District remain insufficient to prove outstanding opportunities for solitude, even within the core of the unit.
+Even when accounting for the presently increased size of this unit (versus the size of the 3-199A unit -- 12,360 acres - studied in the late 1970's/1980) - and while discounting the unit's narrower northern approximate third - the unit has some topographic screening to accommodate a sense of being alone, yet the overall topographic settings and the narrow character of the northern approximate third of the unit and of the unit's southern area remain insufficient to prove outstanding opportunities for solitude, even within the core of the unit.

-4. Does the unit have outstanding opportunities f or primitive and unconfine ed recreation?
+4. Does the unit have outstanding opportunities for primitive and unconfined recreation?

-Yes No X N/A
+Yes No $\mathbf{X}$ N/A

-Description: To date, Burns District has not provided Vale District that district's primitive and unconfined recreation finding in context of the 2,325 acres of the unit located within its District.
-Thus, herein, findings regarding outstanding opportunities for primitive and unconfined recreation are limited to those public lands of the unit within Vale District.
-That said, the late 1970's BLM finding was that the entire unit did not have outstanding opportunities for primitive and unconfined recreation; factors affecting that conclusion have not substantially changed since that time.
+Description: The late 1970's BLM finding was that the entire unit did not have outstanding opportunities for primitive and unconfined recreation; factors affecting that conclusion have not substantially changed since that time.

 The Lahontan (alias Willow/Whitehorse) cutthroat trout - a Federal listed Threatened species under the Endangered Species Act (ESA) and yet a game species within the State of Oregon -- is present in Willow Creek within the unit, but the riparian habitat for the species is of marginal quality and with insufficient size or quantity of fish to provide for an outstanding primitive and unconfined fishing opportunity.
-(The species is more abundant and fished in higher elevations with more suitable habitat requirements for the species within the proximate Trout Creek Mountains and Oregon Canyon Mountains, most which are presently within BLM-designated Wilderness Study Areas.)
-Similarly, bighorn sheep habitat is in the northernmost reach of the unit, a part of a much larger bighorn sheep habitat area which encompasses the entire complex of the Oregon Canyon/Trout Creek Mountains, but hunting of the sheep (a prized big game species in Oregon) within this inventory unit is not considered outstanding due to marginal habitat suitability for the species.
+(The species is more abundant and fished in higher elevations with more suitable habitat requirements for the species within the proximate Trout Creek Mountains and Oregon Canyon Mountains. most which are presently within BLM-designated Wilderness Study Areas.)
+Similarly, bighorn sheep habitat is in the northernmost reach of the unit (a part of a much larger bighorn sheep habitat area which encompasses the entire complex of the Oregon Canyon/Trout Creek Mountains), but hunting of the sheep (a prized big game species in Oregon) within this inventory unit is not considered outstanding due to marginal habitat suitability for the species.
 There are also opportunities for hiking, backpacking and horseback riding, sightseeing and photography.
 The area does not possess any unique or special natural or cultural features which would draw recreating visitors.
-For reasons stated, none of the unit's primitive and unconfined recreation opportunities within Vale District -- individually or in combination(s) -- are determined outstanding.
+For reasons stated, none of the unit's primitive and unconfined recreation opportunities -- individually or in combination(s) -- are determined outstanding.